robert-westenberger/knowledgebase/mathematics/discrete-mathematics/equivalence-relations.md

 If $b \in[a]_{R}$, then $b$ is called a representative of this equivalence class.
 Any element of a class can be used as a representative of this class.
 That is, there is nothing special about the particular element chosen as the representative of the class.

 # Equivalence Classes and Partitions
+Cutting up a set into a bunch of different pieces is called **partitioning** the set.
 ## Theorem 1
 Shows that the equivalence classes of two elements of $A$ are either identical or disjoint.